Brooklyn Thrill Killers: Trial and convictions

-Public controversy
+Public reaction

-The case of the Brooklyn Thrill Killers is mostly remembered today for its role in the controversy which surrounded at the time the comic book industry.
+The case of the Brooklyn Thrill Killers is mostly remembered for its role in the controversy which surrounded at the time the comic book industry.
 The Court's appointed psychiatric expert was Dr Fredric Wertham, a leading critic of comic books, who had published Seduction of the Innocent earlier that year.
 Wertham cited the Thrill Killers as an example of the potential harm caused by comic books.
 Specifically, a fetish pornographic comic book series named Nights of Horror was brought as evidence of Jack Koslow's "sexual perversions", and used to convict him and Mittman of their crimes.
 When Wertham presented Koslow with copies of Nights of Horror, Koslow admitted that he read comics of that kind.
 Wertham concluded that the books were to blame for the crimes.
 However, Koslow never specifically stated that he had read Nights of Horror, and there was no evidence that any of the boys had purchased or read that particular comic book.

 As a result of its involvement in the trial, the Nights of Horror comic book series was seized and banned first by New York City, then by the State of New York.
 The case went to the Supreme Court of the United States, which upheld the ban in its Kingsley Books, Inc. v.
 Brown 1957 ruling.

 The outrage surrounding this case fueled the public backlash against comic books, which resulted in the creation of the Comics Code Authority in October 1954.
 Several decades later, it was revealed that the artist of Nights of Horror was Joe Shuster, the co-creator of Superman, a comic book also frequently denounced in Wertham's writings.

-Film
+Legacy

 Derek Davidson and Paul Franco wrote and directed a 1999 short film about the events surrounding the incident and starring Chip Zien, Anne Meara, and Dan Fogler.

+According to historian Andrew Scott Cooper, Robert Rauschenberg placed a news clippings about this case in his combine painting Collection (1954/1955), which Cooper interprets as connecting the work to McCarthyism's hostility to homosexuality.
+After researching the painting, Cooper sought New York state and city records and interviewed Mittman in 2005.
+Cooper believes the accusations against the four were heavily exaggerated and sensationalized, as autopsy records do not support the police's claims, and the confessions given by the four were under extreme duress.